-After you add a user, Dynamic Media Classic sends the user a Welcome e-mail message.
-The message includes a password and the Dynamic Media Classic URL.
+After you add a user, Adobe Dynamic Media Classic sends the user a Welcome e-mail message.
+The message includes a password and the Adobe Dynamic Media Classic URL.

-Click Setup > Application Setup > Administration Setup >User Administration.
+Go to Setup > Application Setup > Administration Setup > User Administration.

-Enter the name and email address of the user or administrator that you want to add, then click Next.
+Enter the name and email address of the user or administrator that you want to add, then select Next.

-If you want to add the user to a group (if you are adding a Media Portal user or contributor), click Next and add the user.
+If you want to add the user to a group (if you are adding a Media Portal user or contributor), select Next and add the user.

 After saving, a prompt asks if you want to add a user to another company.
-Click Add if you want to add the user to a company.
+Select Add if you want to add the user to a company.

-All new users are given a randomly generated password; users are required to change passwords the first time they log in to Dynamic Media Classic.
+All new users are given a randomly generated password; users are required to change passwords the first time they sign in to the Adobe Dynamic Media Classic desktop application.

 New users are sent a Welcome e-mail after you add them.
-The e-mail provides a temporary password and explains how to log on to the Scene 7 Publishing System.
+The e-mail provides a temporary password and explains how to sign in to Adobe Dynamic Media Classic.

-If the user does not receive the welcome email, have them go the Dynamic Media Classic sign in page (https://s7sps1.scene7.com), and click Forgot My Password.
+If the user does not receive the welcome email, have them go the Adobe Dynamic Media Classic sign-in page (https://s7sps1.scene7.com), and select Forgot My Password.
 The password is reset and a new email is sent.
 If the user does not receive the email and it is not in their Junk folder, contact Technical Support.

 Users who have been deactivated no longer have permission to enter the account listed at the top of the Select Accounts To Access menu.